-Mexico's Economy Minister to meet Wilbur Ross over U.S. tariff threat
+Mexico's economy minister to meet Wilbur Ross over U.S. tariff threat

 President Donald Trump has threatened to impose punitive tariffs of 5% on Mexican goods, that would gradually increase to 25%, if Mexico did not stem migration north.

-Reporting by Sharay Angulo; writing by Stefanie Eschenbacher; Editing by Alexander Smith
+Reporting by Sharay Angulo; writing by Stefanie Eschenbacher; Editing by Alexander Smith, Lisa Shumaker and Bill Berkrot